metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 ### DNS encryption

-When you wish to connect to some server such as `microsoft.com` your computer needs to resolve `microsoft.com` into an IP address which the computer understands.\
+When you wish to connect to some server such as `microsoft.com` your computer needs to resolve `microsoft.com` to an IP address which the computer understands.\
 You computer does this by contacting a DNS server such as google DNS, your computer then stores the IP address into local cache so that it doesn't need to contact DNS server again for subsequent queries.